 How to Marry a Foreigner on a Tourist Visa

-Immigration authorities follow an unofficial rule called the 30/60-day rule.
-The rule holds that travelers who get married during their first 60 days in the United States pose a higher risk of visa fraud.
-Travelers who get married in their first 30 days in the United States are even more likely to be committing visa fraud.
-If you want to stay off immigration officials’ radar, avoid the 30/60-day rule by postponing the wedding until at least two months after the foreigner enters the United States.
+Be aware that immigration authorities follow a rule called the 90-day rule.
+The rule holds that travelers who get married during their first 90 days in the United States pose a higher risk of visa fraud.
+If you want to stay off immigration officials’ radar, avoid the 90-day rule by postponing the wedding until at least three months after the foreigner enters the United States.
 The longer you wait, the better.

 In the ideal scenario, your new spouse should plan to return to their home country before applying for a new visa or green card status.
 Doing so honors the terms of the 6-month tourist visa and presents the lowest risk of being charged with visa fraud.
 It may take a few weeks or months before the application is approved by the US Embassy, but this is the smoothest path to legal residency in the United States.